About

 Over lockdown I quickly pivoted to working online providing zoom and facebook live sessions for Frill and Flounce, Support to Recovery, the Virtual Village Hall, Hampshire Cultural Trust, Leeds Art University Union, the Teenage Cancer Trust and a one off sessions.
 These often included accompanying kits so that people could craft along at the same time, or a list of easy to find materials to work with.
 I also relearnt how to film and edit video and provided pre recorded workshops for Support to Recovery, Woven in Kirklees, the Change Project and a few for my own youtube channel.

-I co-founded sustainable textile Community Interest Company Thread Republic, alongside Holly Carr, Julia Roebuck and Nicola Twynham.
+I co-founded sustainable textile Community Interest Company Thread Republic, alongside Holly Carr and Julia Roebuck.
 This is a Kirklees affiliate of Totnes based Mend Assembly, alongside Isle of Wight affiliate Stitch Department.
 We have a shared goal of creating circular textile economies and creating community through creativity.

 I work alongside Woven in Kirklees- in the 2020 festival I was part of coordinating thousands of craft kits to be delivered to disadvantaged children in Kirklees as well as working with the Big Rainbow knit and creating a large scale piece of macrame.
 This can now be seen at Hive Community Cafe in Huddersfield.
 I also coordinated piecing together a collaborative butterfly piece with woven and felted pieces from local school children around Batley.
 This was displayed at Batley Train station as a sister piece to the